 Most operations are designed from the inside out.
 Start with the org chart.
 Define each department's function.
 Optimize each function for efficiency.
 Measure processing times, throughput, error rates.
 Celebrate when the numbers improve.

-The inside-out approach optimizes for the organization's convenience.
+The inside-out approach optimizes for the organisation's convenience.
 Each function gets more efficient at its piece.
 But nobody designs the whole experience.
 Nobody asks: what does it feel like to be on the receiving end of what we do?

 This isn't a technology problem.
 It's a design problem.
 And it's invisible from the inside, because every internal metric says things are working.